Cyber Security: Tips for Safe Workplace Web & Email Habits

 While software and hardware security solutions can protect users from most malicious content, there is no 100% fool proof solution.
 This is why it is becoming increasingly more important to train your end users to browse and email smart and safely.
-Here are some tips to make sure your employee's are browsing and emailing with your company's safety in mind.
+Here are some tips from a New Jersey managed service provider to make sure your employee's are browsing and emailing with your company's safety in mind.

 Create Strong Passwords and do not share them.

 - Accounts with strong passwords are less likely to be compromised.
 Use strong passwords made of long phrases or sentences.
 Mix capital and lowercase letters as well as numbers and symbols for increased security.

 - Don't disclose passwords to co-workers or anyone outside the company.

 - Use a unique passwords on each account you access and change them regularly.

 Be cautious of malicious software via email and websites.